Skip Navigation Links www.nws.noaa.gov

 Discussion:

-La Nina conditions continued this past month, as indicated by the below-average sea surface temperatures (SSTs) across the central and east-central equatorial Pacific Ocean (Fig. T18).
-The latest monthly indices were -0.7C in Nino-3.4 and -0.6C in Nino-4, with values closer to zero in Nino-1+2 and Nino-3 (Table T2).
-Below-average subsurface temperatures persisted, with below-average temperatures dominating the central and eastern equatorial Pacific Ocean (Fig. T17).
-Low-level wind anomalies remained easterly over the western and central Pacific, while upper-level wind anomalies were westerly over the central Pacific (Figs. T20 & T21).
-Convection was suppressed over the Date Line and western Pacific and was enhanced over Indonesia (Fig. T25).
+During February 2025, below-average sea surface temperatures (SSTs) weakened in the central and east-central equatorial Pacific Ocean (Fig. T18).
+Most of the Nino indices reflected this decline, with near-to-below average values lingering in the Nino-3.4 and Nino-4 regions (Table T2).
+Coastal warming was evident near South America, with the latest Nino-1+2 value at 0.7C.
+This warming, however, was shallow (in the upper 50m) and was associated with low-level westerly wind anomalies over the eastern Pacific.
+Below-average subsurface temperatures also weakened, but negative anomalies persisted at depth in the eastern Pacific and extended down to 200m in the central Pacific (Fig. T17).
+Tropical Pacific atmospheric anomalies continued to indicate La Nina conditions.
+Low-level wind anomalies remained easterly over the western and central Pacific, while upper-level wind anomalies were westerly over the east-central Pacific (Figs. T20 & T21).
+Convection was suppressed around the Date Line and was enhanced near Indonesia (Fig. T25).
 The traditional and equatorial Southern Oscillation indices were positive (Figs. T1 & T2).
-Collectively, the coupled ocean-atmosphere system indicated La Nina conditions.
+Collectively, the coupled ocean-atmosphere system reflected weakening La Nina conditions and a trend toward ENSO-neutral.

 Weekly updates of oceanic and atmospheric conditions are available on the Climate Prediction Center homepage (El Nino/La Nina Current Conditions and Expert Discussions).